aergoio/merkle-bridge/README.md

 ## Operate the merkle bridge
 ### Start aergo nodes
-Setup a node for each blockchain to bridge.
+Setup a node for each blockchain to bridge and update config.json.
-You can build nodes locally and set ports according to the config file.
-Or simply start nodes with docker :
+For a quickstart test, start two --testmode nodes locally with docker
 ```sh
 $ make docker
 ```